 Tecnis multifocal lenses improve vision at multiple distances and in all lighting conditions.
-They are used to treat Phoenix, Scottsdale, Mesa and Tempe cataract patients with and without presbyopia.
+They are used to treat Phoenix, Scottsdale, Mesa and Tempe cataract and refractive patients with and without presbyopia.
 For many people, Tecnis multifocal lenses can eliminate the need to wear reading glasses.
-Studies have shown that nearly nine out of 10 Tecnis patients no longer need reading glasses after cataract surgery, and can engage normally in their favorite activities, such as boating, quilting, playing golf and sightseeing.
+Studies have shown that nearly nine out of 10 Tecnis patients no longer need reading glasses after surgery, and can engage normally in their favorite activities, such as boating, quilting, playing golf and sightseeing.
 Tecnis lenses have a stellar satisfaction rate, with almost 92 percent of patients saying they would elect to do it again.

 If you live in Phoenix, Scottsdale, Mesa or Tempe and want to find out if you are a candidate for Tecnis lenses, please contact Southwestern Eye Center today.